mozillascience/fellows-class-2016/explore/elevator_pitch.md

 How do you feel about your pitch?
 Has this process helped you clarify your goals for the project?
 Do you feel like you could start up a conversation about your project at your next cocktail party?

-Now you’re ready to pitch it to the Mozilla Science Lab team at the **January 6** call!
+Now you’re ready to pitch it to the Mozilla Science Lab team at the next Community Call!

 **PITCH PARTNERS:**
-Joey & Jason pitch to each other.
+Kirstie & Bruno pitch to each other.
-Christie & Richard pitch to each other.
+Danielle & Teon pitch to each other.

 **HELPFUL RESOURCES ON ELEVATOR PITCHES:**
 [The Problem with Your Elevator Pitch and How to Fix It](http://www.fastcompany.com/3004484/problem-your-elevator-pitch-and-how-fix-it)